 The Youngstown State University Bliss Hall Gallery (Room 2300) presents the 2014 Northeastern Ohio Regional Scholastic Art Awards Exhibition, on display through Thursday, January 30th.
 [This exhibition will showcase artwork from students in grades 7-12 from Mahoning, Trumbull, Columbiana, and Ashtabula counties.]
 Gallery hours and more information about this exhibition are available at (330) 941-3627.

-Mill Creek MetroParks presents a program entitled, Botanical Delights - Elderberries, on Wednesday, November 13th at 6 P.M. in the D.D. and Velma Davis Education and Visitor Center, located in Fellows Riverside Gardens (123 McKinley Avenue) in Youngstown.
-[Botanical Delights - Elderberries will feature a lecture on the history and folklore surrounding the Elder Tree, tasting some recipes using elderberries, and a sample of Elderberry Syrup.]
-Reservations and more information about this event are available at (330) 740-7116.
+Mill Creek MetroParks presents a program entitled, Well-Read Gardener - Mystery Of Seeds, on Thursday, January 30th at 6 P.M. at the Antonucci Library in the D.D. and Velma Davis Education and Visitor Center, located in Fellows Riverside Gardens (123 McKinley Avenue) in Youngstown.
+[Well-Read Gardener - Mystery Of Seeds will feature Horticulture Director, Keith Kaiser as he explores the knowledge available about seeds.]
+Registration and more information about this program is available at (330) 740-7116.

 Mill Creek MetroParks presents Plant Parts And Patterns - Conifers on Wednesday, January 29th at 11 A.M. at the D.D. and Velma Davis Education and Visitor Center in Fellows Riverside Gardens (123 McKinley Avenue) in Youngstown.
 [Plant Parts And Patterns - Conifers includes a mid-morning stroll through Fellows Riverside Gardens, an opportunity to learn the basics of patterns of plant families, plant parts, the evolution of plants, and other things that make plants special, and more.]
 Registration and more information about this event is available at (330) 740-7116.